XrizZ/GLFontRenderer/README.md

 4. Leave the Checkbox “Pack chars in multiple channels” empty
 5. rather than defining the channels yourself, select the preset “White text with alpha”, this should be the usual setting.
 Otherwise, if you would like a font with outline, then set it to: “Outlined text with alpha”.
 6. Font descriptor must be set to “Text” only!
-7. Texture format should be “tga – Targa”
+7. Texture format should be tga or png
 8. and compression: “none”

 Once these settings are done, close the window and proceed to the next step.